Dungeons & Dragons gameplay: Determining ability scores

-In AD&D, ability scores were "determined by rolling three 6-sided die and adding up their values".
+In AD&D, ability scores were "determined by rolling three 6-sided dice and adding up their values".
 This had a significant impact on character creations as "certain classes could only be taken up by characters with the right combination of statistics.
 As a result, players often" re-rolled characters until they ended up with the combination of ability scores they desired.
 The point buy system was originally added as an optional ruleset in the second edition supplement Player's Option: Skills & Powers (1995) and while it is "largely incompatible with most of the other books released for AD&D second edition" it still "proved very popular among fans".
 "A point system to ensure total player control over the character's attributes while at the same time limiting just how powerful the character could become [...] [was] formalized in the third edition".

 There are now several methods of determining a character's initial ability scores during character creation: